 (3) If the reinstatement process is delayed, the reinstatement date shall be no greater than ten days from the date the MarkeTrak issue was submitted.

-(4) No later than 12 days after the submittal of the Inadvertent Gaining or Inadvertent Losing MarkeTrak issue, the losing CR shall submit an 814_16, Move In Request, that is backdated by at least one Retail Business Day.
+(4) No later than 12 days after the submittal of the Inadvertent Gaining or Inadvertent Losing MarkeTrak issue, the losing CR shall submit an 814_16, Move In Request, with the Inadvertent Gain/Loss indicator “IA” found in the BGN07 field, that is backdated by at least one Retail Business Day.
 The backdated move in shall use the date as populated within the “proposed regain date” field in MarkeTrak as the requested reinstatement date.
 The losing CR shall verify that the backdated move in was successfully received and accepted by the TDSP and populate the BGN02 field from that transaction.

 (5) If the move in has not been submitted within the required timeline, or the reinstatement date is different than the date noted in the MarkeTrak issue, refer to the escalation process in the MarkeTrak Users Guide.

-(6) MarkeTrak issues where all parties have agreed and the MarkeTrak issue remains untouched for 20 days from the date the TDSP selects Ready to Receive will be auto closed in the system.
+(6) MarkeTrak issues where all parties have agreed and the MarkeTrak issue remains untouched for 20 days will be auto closed in the system.

 7.3.2.4 Valid Reject/Unexecutable Reasons